METARCHlTECTURE/bcqlr/collections/_lit/03-literary-theory/literary-theory.md

    1. Literary Theory is NOT concerned with issues of evaluation, conconmitant issues of appreciation.
    2. Literary Theory is skeptical about the foundations of its subject matter. see: [#modernity-and-literature](#modernity-and-literature)

+### What is an author

+**Foucault**: It is not that there's no such thing as an author but that it's rather dangerous to believe that there are authors.

+## Hermeneutic Circle in Literary Theory

 ### Modernity and literature

 In the classical era, people believed that they could directly possess reason and directly understand things themselves.
 Texts  are able to straightforwardly describe nature, mind, emotion, truth and human beings.